What Is The Fastest Way To Sand Furniture?

 How to Sand Laminate Furniture

 For laminate furniture, I’d sand over the piece a couple of times with very rough sandpaper, like a 60 or 80 grit.
 Laminate is very smooth and you want to make sure the paint sticks to it.

 Then use a good primer before painting.
 In my post, How to Paint Laminate Furniture, I share the full process and some tips to make laminate look like painted wood.

-You can also check out my BEST tips for painting furniture below.
+You can also check out my BEST tips for painting laminate and solid wood furniture below.
 They will save you a ton of time and give your furniture piece a beautifully smooth finish.

 If you have any other questions about sanding furniture, feel free to ask in the comments question!
 I’d love to help in any way I can.